 The Commissioner also encourages you to apply for other areas of work.
-The themes do not preclude any applications for activities or projects that sit outside of these areas and we encourage you to propose new approaches and initiatives to the Commissioner.
+The themes found do not preclude any applications for activities or projects that sit outside of these areas and we encourage you to propose new approaches and initiatives to the Commissioner.
+Please click on a box to find out more about that theme.

-Prevent and tackle serious violence
+Prevent and tackle serious violence (including youth crime and exploitation)